Check Out Easy Steps To Replace A Toilet Flange

 3. Remove the Toilet

 Cover the bathroom with old newspapers.
 Use a wrench to remove the bolts that hold the toilet down.
-Now with the help of someone, lift the toilet and place it away from the work area and keep it in the newspaper, so the area doesn’t get spoil.
+Now with the help of someone, lift the toilet and place it away from the work area and keep it in the newspaper, so the area doesn’t get spoiled.

 4. Block the Outflow Pipe with a Rag